 In January, the ARM Institute hosted an expert-led public ARM Exchange Webinar exploring the use of Augmented Reality (AR) and Virtual Reality (VR) for robotics training and assessment.
 Check out the webinar recording above!

-This webinar focused on issues relative to the utilization of augmented and virtual reality for employee training and assessment to help organizations better understand the challenges, benefits, and technical advancements associated with the use of AR/VR in workforce development.
+This webinar focused on issues relative to the utilization of AR/VR for employee training and assessment to help organizations better understand the challenges, benefits, and technical advancements associated with the use of AR/VR in workforce development.
 Specifically, our panel of experts explored the following:

 - Addressing the skills gap through AR/VR-based training